kudashevs/laravel-share-buttons/README.md

 ## Configuration

-The package comes with some configuration settings.
-These are:
+This package is configurable.
+All the available configuration settings are located in the `config/share-buttons.php` file.

 ### Representation section
 ```
-'block_prefix' => 'value'           # Sets a share buttons block prefix (default is <ul>)
+'block_prefix' => 'value'           # Sets a share buttons block prefix (default is <div id="social-links"><ul>)
-'block_suffix' => 'value'           # Sets a share buttons block suffix (default is </ul>)
+'block_suffix' => 'value'           # Sets a share buttons block suffix (default is </ul></div>)
 'element_prefix' => 'value'         # Sets an element prefix (default is <li>)
 'element_suffix' => 'value'         # Sets an element suffix (default is </li>)
 ```

 ### Share buttons section

-Each share button has some settings that can be configured.
+Each social media share button has its individual configuration settings.
 ```
 'url' => 'value'                    # A share button URL template (used to form a button's URL)
 'text' => 'value'                   # A default text for the title (used when the page title is empty)